-Past papers are an essential revision tool.
+Past papers are an essential Chemistry revision tool.
 They are a great way to find the gaps in your knowledge, what you need to improve on but also to give you a confidence boost finding out your revision is paying off.
-They are also the closing thing you’ll get to a practice run of the exam itself and will help you get to grips with exam technique.
+They are also the closest thing you’ll get to a practice run of the exam itself and will help you get to grips with exam technique.

 No matter if you’ve just started your course or your exams are fast approaching past papers are useful to everyone studying A level chemistry.

 Do every past paper you can find, as many times as you can.
 Getting used to the past papers will help you to understand the way your subject is structured.
-While simply going through past papers and answering the questions is useful in itself there is actually so much more you can get out of them to really improve your grades.
+While simply going through past papers and answering the questions is useful in itself there is actually so much more you can get out of them to really improve your chemistry grades.

 With just a few tips you’ll be able to use past papers to really get on top of your subject and nail your exams.